Fraktality/spr/README.md

 ## Problem statement

 Existing solutions for property animation have some combination of the following problems:
-- **Continuity:** Most UI animations on Roblox are done with a static time duration and fixed easing curve (e.g. TweenService).
+- **Discontinuous:** Most UI animations on Roblox are done with a static time duration and fixed easing curve (e.g. TweenService).
-   - Static easing curves are hard to blend without special cases in your top-level animation code.
+  - Static easing curves are hard to blend without adding special cases to your top-level animation code.
   - Interrupting one static animation with another looks jarring and discontinuous (velocity is not preserved).
-- **Ease of use:** Most spring-based animators use discrete Euler or Runge-Kutta solutions where the user passes stiffness, damping, and mass parameters based on Hooke's law.
-These values are notoriously difficult to tune intuitively without trial and error.
+- **Hard to tune:** Most spring-based animators use discrete Euler or Runge-Kutta approximations where the user passes stiffness, damping, and mass parameters based on Hooke's law.
+  - These values are notoriously difficult to tune intuitively without trial and error.
+You don't know what your animation will look like until you run it.
-- **Robustness:** The numerical nature of those Runge-Kutta solutions makes them susceptible to "exploding" at unpredictable values (nonconvergence).
+- **Not robust enough:** The discrete nature of those approximations makes them susceptible to "exploding" at unpredictable values (nonconvergence).
   - Predicting which values explode is difficult without performing the animation, which poses problems for static analysis tools.
 - **Boilerplate:** Existing spring-based animators require extensive boilerplate to support animating Roblox types.

 ---